mikenomitch/terraform-aws-hashistack/README.md

   - Commands for accessing
   - Commands for running nomad
   - Use TF output if possible
+- Ensure vault and nomad integration works properly
-- Configuration Audit (every option on each service)
+- Config Audit

 ### ~~Plagiarized from~~ Inspired By